-Investing in foreign currency sounds like an exotic and risky venture.
-The foreign exchange (or "forex") market used to be largely dominated by banks and institutional investors, but online brokerages and readily available margin trading accounts have made forex trading accessible to everyone.
+Many people think that investing in foreign currency sounds like an exotic yet risky venture.
+The foreign exchange (or "Forex") market is largely dominated by banks and institutional investors.
+Online brokerages and readily available margin-trading accounts have made forex trading accessible to everyone.

 Benefits and Risks of Investing in Foreign Currency